Specimen Processor Salary

 Popular Skills for Specimen Processor

-Specimen Processors report using a wide range of professional skills.
-Most notably, skills in Medical Terminology, Typing, Phlebotomy, and Clinical Data Processing are correlated to pay that is above average, with boosts between 3 percent and 10 percent.
+Survey results imply that Specimen Processors put a diverse skill set to use.
+Most notably, skills in Medical Terminology, Phlebotomy, Typing, and Clinical Data Processing are correlated to pay that is above average, with boosts between 3 percent and 9 percent.
 Most people experienced in Data Entry also know Medical Terminology.

 Pay by Experience Level for Specimen Processor